Subaru Leone

-First Generation
+First generation (A21/22/62/64/65)

-The first generation Leone was released on October 7, 1971 as a front-wheel drive coupé, with trim levels DL, GL and GSR.
-April 1972 saw the introduction of the two- and four-door sedans with trim levels DL, GL and in Japan, the Super Touring.
+The first generation Leone was released on October 7, 1971, as a front-wheel drive coupé, with trim levels DL, GL and GSR.
+April 1972 saw the introduction of the two- and four-door sedans with trim levels DL, GL, and in Japan, the Super Touring.
 At its introduction, the Leone was Subaru's largest car, and was the top level vehicle above the kei car Subaru Rex.

-In September 1972 the four-wheel drive (4WD) station wagon (A67) was released, however it did not appear in the United States until 1974 as a 1975 model.
+In September 1972, the four-wheel drive (4WD) station wagon (A67) was released, however it did not appear in the United States until 1974 as a 1975 model.
 The Leone was introduced before the 1972 Winter Olympics in Sapporo to emphasize its durability in adverse weather conditions.
 Up until this time four-wheel drive had been limited mainly to off-road vehicles, although the very expensive Jensen FF had been built in limited numbers.

 Subaru broke this pattern by introducing a mass-produced four-wheel drive passenger car, after having tested the waters by building a limited series of four-wheel drive FF-1 1300G wagons in 1971.
 Four-wheel drive was Subaru's most notable feature during the 1970s and 1980s, leading to particularly strong sales in places like Switzerland and Colorado.
 The Leone competed with the Toyota Corolla, Nissan Sunny, Honda Civic, Mazda Familia, Isuzu Gemini, and the Mitsubishi Lancer.
 The Leone introduced a Subaru tradition of frameless side windows for all models.

 In August 1968, Subaru entered into an alliance with Nissan Motors.
 The appearance of the new Leone was influenced by the design efforts from Nissan, especially the long hood and short trunk appearance that Nissan was using at that time for their own products.
-The 1400 RX coupé was one of the first Japanese automobiles to be equipped with four-wheel disc brakes.
+The 1400 RX coupé, based on the previously introduced GSR, was one of the first Japanese automobiles to be equipped with four-wheel disc brakes, a sport-tuned suspension and a 5-speed manual transmission.
 A two-door hardtop coupé, with different bodywork than the two-door sedan or two-door coupé, was introduced in June 1973.
 The hardtop coupé received model names containing the letter F for "Formal" (FL, GF, GFT).
 A 4WD version with the sedan bodywork (model code A27) appeared in 1975.
 In the Japanese market, the sedan had to be equipped with the SEEC-T desmogged EA71 engine producing 80 PS, whereas the station wagon was classified as a commercial vehicle and thus received a 85 PS version of the same engine.